Sawyer Brook flows past the Eastman Community in Grantham, NH

 In the handful of years since I held this beautiful little fish in my hands, I have come to appreciate the unique beauty of a native trout in it's habitat.
 I don't think I am the first to note how native trout and other fish just seem to "fit" in their environment.
 At the time, I don't know if I understood this, I just knew that I was happier after catching this little trout than after catching any other, larger fish.Driving by on the road, you wouldn't look twice at Sawyer Brook, but it was on it's muddy banks I caught my first native trout.
 It is only by chance that residential development in this part of the country is so thin, and that the large vacation community of Eastman hadn't expanded in a way that spoiled it as a habitat.
 Small rivers and creeks like Sawyer Brook need to be protected so that the generations that come after us can have moments like mine, where they are struck dumb by the beauty that occurs when natives swim in the same rivers they have inhabited for thousands of years.

 Hope you enjoyed this.
-I should mention this was suggested by Wayne at Baraka. always love suggestions and comments.
+I should mention this was suggested by Ryan at pure pelvic health. always love suggestions and comments.